 Free spirits may be drawn to Donauinsel, an island in the middle of the Danube.
 At the end of June nearly 3,000,000 visitors flock there for the annual Donauinselfest, Europe’s largest free open air festival.
 However, there’s fun to be found all year round.
 With roller skating, bars and beaches all available, a Vienna city break isn’t to be missed.

 Historic City Centre

-Whilst each of Vienna’s 23 districts has plenty to offer, the very heart of the city is home to some of Austria’s most beautiful buildings.
+Vienna city breaks have a lot to offer.
+Whilst each of Vienna’s 23 districts have plenty to see, the very heart of the city is home to some of Austria’s most beautiful buildings.
 First, you can take a tram around the central Ringstrasse to see why UNESCO declared it a World Heritage site in 2001.
 Stop off at Stephansdom to admire its distinctive multi-coloured tiled roof, lovingly restored to its former glory after damage from the Second World War.
 The city centre leaves you spoilt for choice for historic landmarks.
 The Rathaus, the State Opera and the Albertina are all within walking distance.
 We would recommend to stroll between them and enjoy the stylish gardens found along the way.